Zynga CEO resigns, founder Mark Pincus steps in

 The company said Pincus has requested to take home an annual salary of $1 in his role as CEO.

-Mattrick will receive a severance payment of $4 million, Zynga said in a filing.
+Mattrick will receive a severance payment of $4 million (3 million pounds), Zynga said in a filing.

 Zynga said in February it would launch six to 10 new mobile titles this year after it reported bookings of $182.4 million.
 This was about $19 million less than expected, according to research firm StreetAccount.